 An Energy Performance Certificate (EPC) is mandatory if you intend to sell or rent your property.

-EPCs will provide information on a building's energy efficiency using a sliding scale - "A" being the most efficient, to "G" the least efficient (see example graph to the right).
+EPCs will provide information on a building's energy efficiency using a sliding scale - "A" being the most efficient, to "G" the least efficient.
 In addition to the Energy Rating (relating to running costs), the EPC will also show the Environment Impact Rating (relating to the carbon dioxide emissions).
-An EPC report will make recommendations of how you can improve the rating of your property however; there are no statutory requirements to carry out any of the recommended energy efficiency measures.
+An EPC report will make recommendations of how you can improve the rating of your property.

 "Our expert local knowledge enables us to know exactly how much a property for sale in Windsor is worth"

 Once your property has been given an EPC, it gets a unique number and is registered on a national database by the assessor.
 You can download extra copies by using the report reference number on the top right-hand side of the certificate.

 Sellers are required to commission, but won't need to have received an EPC before marketing their property.

 An EPC is only required for a dwelling that is self contained, meaning that it does not have an entrance via a separate unit or share any essential facilities (bathroom, kitchen etc).
 Landlords are not required to produce an EPC when an existing lease is renewed, only when the tenant changes.

 EPCs are valid for 10 years and can be reused for new buyers or new tenants, etc as many times as required within that period.
 A vendor or landlord may choose to commission a new EPC if improvement works have been carried out, but there is no legal requirement to do so.